ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 ```

 Here is what happens above:
 1. The value `{ contents = 0 }` is bound to the name `a`.
 This is a normal definition, like any other definition, it is immutable.
-However the value `{ contents = 0 }` can be updated.
+However the value `0` inside `contents` can be updated.
-1. The _assign_ operator `:=` is used to updated the value `a`.
-It is changed from 0 to 1.
+3. The _assign_ operator `:=` is used to update the value inside `a` from 0 to 1.
-1. The _dereference_ operator `!` is used to read the content of the value `a`.
+4. The _dereference_ operator `!` is used to read the content inside the value `a`.

 The `ref` identifier denotes two different things:
-* The type of mutable references: `'a ref`
+* The type of mutable references: `'a ref`.
-* The function `ref : 'a -> 'a ref` that creates a reference value
+* The function `ref : 'a -> 'a ref` that creates a reference.

-The assign operator is just a function that takes a reference, a value of the corresponding type and replaces previous contents of the reference by the provided value.
-The update takes places as a side effect.
+The assign operator is just a function that takes:
+1. The reference to be updated
+1. The value that replaces the previous contents.

+The update takes place as a [side effect](https://en.wikipedia.org/wiki/Side_effect_(computer_science)).
 ```ocaml
 # ( := );;
 - : 'a ref -> 'a -> unit = <fun>